 Part of the modules: Applied Game Theory (p.
-54)[IW3VWL1]
+49)[IW3VWL1]

-ECTS Credits Hours per week 4,5 Summer term Instruction language de
+ECTS Credits Hours per week 4,5 Term Summer term de Instruction language

 The assessment consists of an 80 min written exam.
 The lecturer may offer the opportunity to reach up to 10 points by writing a seminar thesis and a presentation to an individually announced topic.